 There is also an enormous difference between the economics of the two markets, and this has an impact on the way they are regulated.
-Films made for the cinema, rather than directly for the video market, are expensive to produce and to promote, and the
+Films made for the cinema, rather than directly for the video market, are expensive to produce and to promote,

-board receives about 400 a year for classification.
+and the board receives about 400 a year for classification.
 The bulk of them have wide appeal.

 But the board is sent about 4,000 videos each year.
 Only about a tenth of these will have been in the cinema; the rest are cheaply produced, solely for video rental and often serve niche markets.
 If the cinema is still a bit like the theatre, the

-market resembles book publishing with a similar ability to satisfy small interest groups.
+video market resembles book publishing with a similar ability to satisfy small interest groups.

 The majority of these are unexceptional.
-But among the interest groups, one is pretty big - the buyers of so-called adult or pornographic movies, in turn dividing into heterosexual or gay, and subdividing again into specific sexual activities.
+But among the interest groups, one is pretty big - the buyers of so-called adult or pornographic movies, in turn dividing into heterosexual or gay, and subdividing again into specific sexual

+activities.
 Alongside explicit sex, there is also a niche market which relishes violence on screen, and, of course, often sex and violence are combined.

 These two aspects of the video market - the fact that videos come into the home and that some will be more sexually explicit or more violent than is generally so in the cinema - explain why the legislation governing the classification of videos

 is much stricter and more precise.

 As far as the cinema goes, the board carries out its work on behalf of local authorities, which are able to insist that local cinemas observe the board's classification decisions.
 Our legal duties are limited to making sure that works are not

 any scene where animals were treated cruelly in the making of it.

 Recently, too, the European Convention on Human Rights has been made part of English law and with it, Article 10, which guarantees the right to freedom of expression.

 While all this legislation applies equally to videos, there is an extra consideration - the Video Recordings Act.
 This has been amended twice since it was first placed on the Statute Book in 1984.
-Some members of both Houses of Parliament continue to
+Some members of both Houses of Parliament

-wonder whether it is sufficiently effective.
+continue to wonder whether it is sufficiently effective.
 (David Alton I presume)

 At its centre is the notion of harm - harm to those likely to view the video and harm to society through the behaviour of those viewers afterwards.
-And it singles out five activities as being potentially harmful - criminal behaviour, the use of
+And it singles out five activities as being potentially harmful - criminal behaviour, the

 use of illegal drugs; violent behaviour or incidents; horrific behaviour or incidents, and human sexual activity.

 The Exorcist contains scenes of violence and sex, but it is not these which prevented video classification for so long.
 The film, with its treatment of demonic possession, was found so frightening when it was first shown that some young women

+fainted.
 That has been the problem.

 On the other hand, to be terrified by a piece of fiction, whether a book, a play, a television production or a film is not necessarily to be harmed.
 After all, many people in their leisure activities seek briefly to feel alarmed; they pay good

 money for frightening experiences whether at the fun fair, or on the mountains in winter, or at the cinema.

 The question which has taken so long to answer is whether The Exorcist's undoubted power to induce fear can be harmful in the sense of permanent psychological damage.

 You can say that this is an unanswerable problem, and I confess that many of the issues which the board faces feel like that, but, nonetheless, have to be resolved.
 In this example, unusually, we had something to go on.
 It is this.
 In 25 years,

 no cases of psychological damage arising out of viewing The Exorcist have come to light.
 It was available on video, uncut, in the United Kingdom until the passing of the Video Recordings Act in 1984.

 It has been in video shops uncut in Europe for many years without any adverse reaction being recorded.
 The film was again shown in British cinemas last autumn; there was no hysteria.
 How do we know there has been no incidence of harm?
 Of course

-be certain; but lobby groups would have rushed to inform us if there were examples.
+we cannot be certain; but lobby groups would have rushed to inform us if there were examples.
 Still, waiting 25 years was a bit excessive - even for the authorities.

 Open up a newspaper any day and you are bound to find a story about censorship, in one form or another, or at least some expert or someone in the public eye telling us what we should think or how we should behave - take this morning; the headline

-"The Thunderer" sums it up neatly - Viewers find cynical sex a television turn off .
+in "The Thunderer" sums it up neatly - Viewers find cynical sex a television turn off .
 We will investigate that a little more through this hour.

 Our special guest has to second guess what is going to offend you and me - not on television, that's not his department, but movies and videos are.

 You wouldn't want this job by all accounts, it's pretty mind numbing stuff.
-Cooped up in cramped rooms for hours at a time, watching the worst that popular culture can muster - our guest this hour has taken on a job that guarantees he's always going to
+Cooped up in cramped rooms for hours at a time, watching the worst that popular culture can muster - our guest this hour has taken on a job that guarantees he's always

-offend one section of our community or another - and sometimes his own staff.
+going to offend one section of our community or another - and sometimes his own staff.
 When we are talking censorship in the cinema or on video, the buck stops with our guest.

 Who would want to be a censor?
 One disillusioned censor who quit last year has accused her colleagues at the BBFC of pandering to alarmist fears: of slavishly responding to a vocal minority, of not taking note of the vast majority of us who don't

+censorship at all?
 Andreas Whittam-Smith, why would you accept this poison chalice?

 Andreas Whittam Smith (AWS):

 Well, it's a very good question because...as... one day a week by the way, I'm the President...
 It's one day a week.
 I'm not one of the excellent examiners who are sitting in those cubicles you describe and they do that job full-time- there are

-it.
+should probably do it.
 In a rather unthinking way, as is my habit, I said, 'OK.
 If you want me to do it, I'll do it.'

 Do you have to second guess what is likely to offend us, or indeed cause us harm?

 It's a mixture I think.
 One is doing it on behalf of one's fellow citizens, therefore, you need to know...keep yourself regularly informed as to what they are thinking.
 The public mood does slowly change.
 The report in this morning's paper

-viewers of television dislike more than they did, the diet of sex which appears on their screens it.
+suggests that viewers of television dislike more than they did, the diet of sex which appears on their screens it.
 I think the number thinking there is too much sex on their screens has only gone up a small percentage- up from 34% to 37%.

 Is this a cyclical thing?